Medicaid patients turn to hospitals for emergencies, not routine care

-WASHINGTON (Reuters) - Most people covered by government health insurance for the poor visit hospital emergency rooms for perceived emergencies, not for routine care, much like those with private insurance, according to a study released on Wednesday.
+WASHINGTON, July 11 (Reuters) - Most people covered by U.S. government health insurance for the poor visit hospital emergency rooms for perceived emergencies, not for routine care, much like those with private insurance, according to a study released Wednesday.

-Researchers said the study helps dispel the notion that poor patients are clogging hospitals for routine treatment - for a bad cold, for example - that others receive at lower cost in a clinic or at a doctor’s office.
+Researchers said the study helps dispel the notion that poorer patients are clogging hospitals for routine treatment -for a bad cold, for example - that others receive treatment at lower cost in a clinic or doctor’s office.

-Patients on Medicaid - the insurance program for low-income people financed by federal and state governments - do visit emergency rooms at twice the rate of privately insured patients, said the study by the non-partisan Center for Studying Health Systems, reflecting ongoing challenges in finding alternative care.
+Patients on Medicaid - the insurance program for low income people financed by the federal and state governments - do visit emergency rooms at twice the rate of privately insured patients, said the study by the non-partisan Center for Studying Health Systems, reflecting ongoing challenges in finding alternative care.

-But, like others, they go for urgent complaints of injuries and potentially serious problems like high fevers and breathing trouble, especially in children, the study said.
+But, like others, they go for urgent complaints of injuries and potentially serious problems like such as high fevers and breathing trouble, especially in children, the study said.

 One in 10 Medicaid patients used an emergency room for non-urgent care, compared to about 1 in 14 for patients with insurance through their employer or purchased on their own, the study showed.